HOA Law, Condominium Representation, Construction Defect, Landlord/Tenant Law, Appellate Law

-Ryan’s practice focuses on real estate disputes, insurance coverage disputes, construction defect litigation, evictions and condominium and homeowners association representation.
-He has also handled a variety of other legal matters for clients, including contract disputes, lien foreclosure, unemployment insurance coverage, employment discrimination and wage claims.
-He currently represents hundreds of homeowners and condominium associations in Oregon and Washington, helping them with their transactional and litigation needs.
+Ryan’s practice focuses on real estate disputes, insurance coverage disputes, construction defect litigation, evictions, and condominium and HOA representation.
+He has also handled contract disputes, foreclosures, unemployment insurance coverage, employment discrimination, and wage claims.
+Currently, he represents hundreds of homeowners and condominium associations in Oregon and Washington, helping them with their transactional and litigation needs.
 His approach is to give clients practical advice about how to proceed and avoid traps and pitfalls.

-Ryan represents his clients at all levels of the justice system.
-He has successfully represented clients in administrative proceedings and tried cases in Washington, Multnomah, Yamhill and Clackamas counties.
-In those proceedings, he has argued numerous arbitrations and dispositive motions for his clients.
-He has also successfully argued clients’ cases at the Oregon Court of Appeals and Oregon Supreme Court.
-One of his appeals, Riverview Condominium Association v.
-Cypress Ventures (2014) set an important statute of limitations precedent for construction defect claims in Oregon
+Ryan has successfully represented clients at all levels of the justice system, including proceedings and cases in Oregon’s Washington, Multnomah, Yamhill, and Clackamas counties, where he has argued numerous arbitrations and dispositive motions.
+Additionally, he successfully argued various cases at the Oregon Court of Appeals and Oregon Supreme Court with one appeal, Bank of New Your Mellon v.
+Sulejmanagic (2021) setting a crucial precedent for the priority of condominium association assessment liens.

 - Oregon State Bar